jordan4ibanez/blockmodel/README.md

 1. Models MUST be texture mapped AS IS to the image texture.
 No X or Y flipping.
 2. Models MUST NOT contain multiple material (texture) buffers.
 ONLY one.
+3. Texture coordinates are integrated as part of JSON object inside cuboid.